 Early Hearing Detection and Intervention

-State and national initiative to promote early identification of hearing loss in infants and newborns.
+State initiative to promote early identification of hearing loss in infants and newborns.

 Delivers engaging weekly episodes specifically designed for exceptional families.

 Early identification and intervention of children with developmental delays and disorders.